Oregon’s Independent Contractor Laws

 work meet all the criteria of that law to be considered an independent

-These agencies, along with the IRS, use a different method for
+This agency, along with the IRS, uses a different method for

 determining whether a worker is subject to employment laws.
 A summary of

-the tests used by BOLI and Workers’ Compensation can be found on this
+the test used by BOLI can be found on this

 There are many exceptions to